yurtemre7/mouse-battery/readme.md

 ### Latest Version

 1. Go to the Control Panel and select "Uninstall a program".
-2. Find "Steel_battery_status" in the list and click "Uninstall".
+2. Find "SteelMouse" in the list and click "Uninstall".

 ### Older Version